reynhout/chrx/README.md

 - **GalliumOS** is optimized specifically for Chromebooks.
 It scores well on all metrics, looks great, and installs quickly.
 Some memory-hungry applications (e.g. Steam games) perform *best* on GalliumOS thanks to careful optimizations.
 GalliumOS is the default distro installed by **chrx**.
 - **Lubuntu** also scores and performs well.
 It uses significantly less RAM than other distros.
 - **Xubuntu** is another good choice.
 It's a bit heavier-weight than Lubuntu, but still performs very well.
+- **Fedora** comes in several "spins" (desktop environments, selected with `-e ENVIRONMENT`), some of which (lxde) are lightweight, and some of which (desktop (gnome), default) are heavier.
+A few sample spins have been added to measurements below.
 - I would not choose standard, full, Ubuntu for a Chromebook.
 It is perfectly usable, bit it's heavier and suffers in performance, without offering any important benefits.
 Memory use starts higher and increases much more quickly as you use the desktop apps (not reflected in measurements below).
 If your Chromebook model has 4GB of RAM, the performance differences are reduced but not eliminated.